“This is journalism at its most accomplished; it is creative nonfiction as enveloping and heart-embracing as good

-Armed with the verve and stylistic brevity of a columnist and the seasoned perspective of an editor, John Berendt wrote the modern classic Midnight in the Garden of Good and Evil: A Savannah Story over the course of seven years, without a publisher’s advance.
+Armed with the verve of a columnist and the wisdom of an editor, John Berendt wrote the modern classic Midnight in the Garden of Good and Evil: A Savannah Story over the course of seven years, without a publisher’s advance.
 “People thought I was crazy, but I didn’t want to meet a deadline or owe money,” he says.

-In the eight years he spent visiting and finally living in Savannah during the 1980s, Berendt gathered enough stories, atmosphere, architecture, local folklore and trust from the edgy Georgian town to create a highly successful fusion of true crime and travelogue.
+In the eight years he spent visiting and finally living in Savannah during the 1980s, Berendt gathered enough stories, atmosphere, architecture, and local folklore to create a highly successful fusion of true crime and travelogue.
 The tale was so compelling that it substantially improved three separate economies: his own, his publisher’s, and the city of Savannah’s.
-Published in 1994, Midnight was on The New York Times Bestseller List for four years, was a 1995 Pulitzer Prize finalist, has had over 100 printings and has doubled the tourism trade in Savannah.
+Published in 1994, Midnight was on The New York Times Bestseller List for four years, was a 1995 Pulitzer Prize finalist, has had over 100 printings, and has doubled the tourism trade in Savannah.
 In 1997, Midnight was made into a movie, directed by Clint Eastwood and starring Kevin Spacey and John Cusack.

 “Forceful, clear, gripping, Midnight in the Garden of Good and Evil is the best nonfiction novel since In Cold Blood and a lot more entertaining, since Berendt’s book has everything going for it—snobbism, ruthless power, voodoo, local color, and a totally evil aestheticism.
 I read it till dawn.”